roserustowicz/crop-type-mapping/README.md

 The dataset for South Sudan is here: http://registry.mlhub.earth/10.34911/rdnt.v6kx6n/

 The dataset files are saved as tifs, and will need to be restructured to work as input to the model, which initially used an hdf5 file.
-We plan to do this at some point, but the timeline is unknown and this project is not currently active.

 ##### RUN INSTRUCTIONS #####